 - 7. Click OK. - 8.
-Restart your ODBC application to ensure that the new settings take effect.
+Restart your ODBC application to make sure that the new settings take effect.

-The Cloudera ODBC Driver for Apache Hive produces a log file named HiveODBC_driver.log at the location that you specify in the Log Path field.
+The Cloudera ODBC Driver for Apache Hive produces a log file named HiveODBC driver.log at the location that you specify in the Log Path field.